 You pay a fee in connection with purchasing Units.
 This is referred to as the "transactional sales charge."
-The transactional sales charge has both an initial and a deferred component and equals 3.45% of the public offering price per Unit based on a \$10 public offering price per Unit.
+The transactional sales charge has both an initial and a deferred component and equals 3.45% of the Public Offering Price per Unit based on a \$10 Public Offering Price per Unit.
 This percentage amount of the transactional sales charge is based on the Unit price on the Trust's inception date.
 The transactional sales charge equals the difference between the total sales charge and the creation and development fee.
-As a result, the percentage and dollar amount of the transactional sales charge will vary as the public offering price per Unit varies.
+As a result, the percentage and dollar amount of the transactional sales charge will vary as the Public Offering Price per Unit varies.
 The transactional sales charge does not include the creation and development fee which is described under "Trust Expenses and Charges."

-The maximum total sales charge equals 3.95% of the public offering price per Unit at the time of purchase.
+The maximum total sales charge equals 3.95% of the Public Offering Price per Unit at the time of purchase.
 You pay the initial sales charge at the time you buy Units.
-The initial sales charge is the difference between the total sales charge percentage (maximum of 3.95% of the public offering price per Unit) and the sum of the remaining fixed dollar deferred sales charge and the total fixed dollar creation and development fee.
-The initial sales charge will be approximately 1.00% of the public offering price per Unit depending on the public offering price per Unit.
+The initial sales charge is the difference between the total sales charge percentage (maximum of 3.95% of the Public Offering Price per Unit) and the sum of the remaining fixed dollar deferred sales charge and the total fixed dollar creation and development fee.
+The initial sales charge will be approximately 1.00% of the Public Offering Price per Unit depending on the Public Offering Price per Unit.
 The deferred sales charge is fixed at \$0.245 per Unit.
 The Trust pays the deferred sales charge as described in Part A of this prospectus.
 If you redeem or sell your Units prior to collection of the total deferred sales charge, you will pay any remaining deferred sales charge upon redemption or sale of your Units.
-If you purchase Units after the last deferred sales charge payment has been assessed, the secondary market sales charge is equal to 3.95% of the public offering price and does not include deferred payments.
 Because the deferred sales charge and creation and development fee are fixed dollar amounts per Unit, the actual charges will exceed the percentages shown in the "Fee Table" if the Public Offering Price per Unit falls below \$10 and will be less than the percentages shown in the "Fee Table" if the Public Offering Price per Unit exceeds \$10.
 In no event will the total sales charge exceed 3.95% of the Public Offering Price per Unit.